Simyon264/Obot-ma/README.md

 # Obot-ma :TM:
-The Bot for JCIgaming's discord.
+The Bot for JCIgaming's discord
 ## Description

 The bot for JCIgaming's discord with features such as kick,ban,warn.
 You never know what will happen next.
 This project is closed source but some people have access to it.
+Obot-ma is based on the interstellar bot and i still call it Interstellar sometimes lmao.

 ## How to install.
 1. Make sure you have Node.js installed.